Today is Oct. 23, which in the U.S. is written as 10/23. That means it’s Mole Day!

 Well, it’s suddenly not so easy, is it?
 You could weigh the two jars, account for the weight of the jars themselves, and figure out how many grams you have of each element.
 But then how do you figure out how many molecules of water you’d have?
 After all, an atom of hydrogen has a different mass than an atom of oxygen—hydrogen is way lighter than oxygen, so a gram of hydrogen has far more atoms than a gram of oxygen, for instance—and you need to know how many atoms of each you have before you could figure out the amount of water you’d get.

 This gets sticky fast.
 And it was worse hundreds of years ago, when we didn’t have atomic theory.
 Enter Amedeo Avogadro.
-He was studying chemistry back in the 1800s and saw (for example) that if you want to make water with hydrogen and oxygen and wanted no gas left over when you’re done, you need exactly twice the volume of hydrogen gas as you did oxygen.
+He was studying chemistry back in the 1800s and saw (for example) that if you want to make water with hydrogen and oxygen and want no gas left over when you’re done, you need exactly twice the volume of hydrogen gas as you do oxygen.
 From that he deduced that equal volumes of gases (at the same temperature and pressure) have equal numbers of molecules.
 In other words, if you fill one balloon with oxygen, and another with hydrogen, and another with sulfur hexafluoride, as long as the volumes are the same (as well as the temperature and pressure) each balloon will have the same number of molecules in it.

 Of course, the next question is obvious: How many molecules do you have in a given volume?